houshuang/stian-notes/content/Just-in-Time-Project-Management.md

             - require feedback/testing
         - opportunities are **non-linear** and **assymetric**
             - the one in hundred that takes off could produce more return than the 99 others.
 Downside of failing is ever smaller, upside of winning ever higher.
-            - <span class="highlight">However, definitively danger in spreading yourself too thin, getting involved in too many networks.
+            - &#8203;<mark>However, definitively danger in spreading yourself too thin, getting involved in too many networks.
 At least in academia, visibility etc are all good, but at the end of the day, only journal articles count.
 Probably different for entrepreneurs.
 Even there though - being known as an expert on something, as opposed to knowing a bit of everything, in this world where there are so many experts on everything...
-Finding a niche.</span>
+Finding a niche.</mark>
     - Thinking of yourself as **project portfolio manager**
         - which projects to start ("promisingness")
             - Natural to focus on **throughput**, but should focus on **throughput per **constraint unit**** - related to **mood-based productivity**